lazar43/Fortnite-Stats-App/README.md

 ## API

-If you want to use this APIs you first need to register on this link https://thetrackernetwork.com/auth/register?domain=fortnitetracker.com.
+If you want to use this API you first need to register on this link https://thetrackernetwork.com/auth/register?domain=fortnitetracker.com.
 After registration you need to create application where you will be get the API Key,than you need to include it in fetching headers...

 ## Example